Riandec/storytelling-audio-app/README.md

 # Storytelling Audio Application

+**This repository contains only the mobile app code**

 This project is a storytelling audio application, developed as my senior thesis.
 It leverages Text-to-Speech technology to create a system that simplifies and reduces the cost of producing audio stories compared to traditional methods.

 The system is composed of two main parts
-* Admin Web Application: A platform for administrators to manage story content and synthesize speech.
+* Admin Web Application: A platform for administrators to manage story content and synthesize speech
-* User Mobile Application: An app designed for users to browse, select, and listen to a library of audio stories.
+* User Mobile Application: An app designed for users to browse, select, and listen to a library of audio stories

 ### App Preview
 | User Mobile Preview | Admin Web Preview |